In 1988, Shahriar established his first company for industrial research and had two main projects.

 the cost of recovery for black liquor

-To keep the mini mills economical, we had added 50% of recycled paper.
+To keep the Small Mills economical, we had to add 50% of recycled paper.

-This experience showed that the only solution was to create micro on mini mills on the farms, owned by the farmers and to find a process that uses less energy and resolves the problem of black liquor.
+This experience showed that the only solution was to create small mills on or close to the farms and to find a process that uses less energy and resolves the problem of black liquor.

 NER’s new process and concept resolves these problems.

-- the farmers are the producers and users of the straw – high added value
+- the farmers can sell all types of straw : dry or wet – high added value

-- no or very low delivery cost (only pulp transported from the micro or mini mills to the central unit)
+- no or very low delivery cost (short distance from straw to the mill + primary pulp transported from the Small mills to the central unit)

 - no boiling – low energy used